-We have audited the accompanying consolidated financial statements of Nexus Gold Corp. (the "Company"), which comprise the consolidated statement of financial position as at January 31, 2019 and the consolidated statements of loss and comprehensive loss, changes in equity and cash flows for the year then and the related Notes, including a summary of significant accounting policies and other explanatory information (collectively referred to as the "consolidated financial statements").
+We have audited the consolidated financial statements of Nexus Gold Corp. and its subsidiaries (the "Company") which comprise the consolidated statements of financial position as at January 31, 2020 and 2019, and the consolidated statements of loss and comprehensive loss, changes in equity and cash flows for the years then ended, and the related notes comprising a summary of significant accounting policies and other explanatory information.

-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as at January 31, 2019, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at January 31, 2020 and 2019, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.